Some schools are also using Classlist for school-parent as well as parent-parent and PTA-parent communication.

 There are two ways to add a member of school staff to Classlist.
-The first method creates the staff member as an Admin member of your Classlist community: they will have access to the admin side of Classlist, but not to the parent side.
-The second method creates the staff member as a parent: this gives full access to the parent side, and other parents may be able to contact the member of staff via Classlist (see below).
+The first method creates the staff member as an Admin member of your Classlist community: they will have access to the admin side of Classlist to send announcements out to any combination of classes, years or groups, but no access to the parent side, and they cannot communicate with parents via individual messages.

 Method 1 - Staff Admin access only

-The School Staff Admin role is designed for a member of staff to help do approvals and set up the school structure.
+The School Staff Admin role can be used by a member of staff to help do member approvals and set up the school structure.
 Staff Admins can also send announcements and create community events, but they can't access the parent side of Classlist.

 Some schools appoint class teachers as Staff Admins to allow them to send announcements and events to their class.
-Staff Admins can see and reply to public comments on their announcements and events, but because they cannot access the parent part of Classlist, parent members cannot initiate contact with them individually, and vice versa.
+Staff Admins can see and reply to comments on their announcements and events, but because they cannot access the parent part of Classlist, parent members cannot initiate contact with them individually via Messages, and vice versa.

 To invite a member of school staff to become a Classlist Staff Admin